Can CBD really help me?

 There is a great deal of nonsense on the web, much of it opinions about opinions, even from supposedly reliable sources.
 If you’re truly interested in recent research about CBD, use the search engine at the Library of the National Institutes of Health, https://www.ncbi.nlm.nih.gov/pubmed?otool=nihlib.
 Enter whatever condition you are curious about along with the letters “CBD”.
 It might not give you everything you’d like to know, but it’s a safe and intelligent start.
 (Hint: Sometimes the most useful part is not the article itself, but the other articles it refers to in the footnotes)

 How do I know if it’s the real thing?

 Just because it appeared when you Googled “CBD” does not make it CBD – there are often invisible tags in the web-pages that allow products to be ‘found’ by searches that the visible copy does not support.

 Here’s a quick check-list designed to help avoid problems:

-- It must say it on the label.
-If it hints, but never actually says it’s CBD, it might be, but maybe not.
+- It must say it in the panel on the back of the label (sometimes call “Nutrition Facts”, or “Supplement Facts” If it hints, but never actually says it’s CBD, it might be, but maybe not.

 - How much CBD?
-Again, it’s clearly stated on the label, or it’s not.
+Again, it’s clearly stated on the back of the label, or it’s not.